 10. Dried Fruit

-Dried fruit options like mango slices, apricots, pineapples, regular apples, and papaya can make interesting additions to your array of fondue dippers, though some are harder to spear than others, so watch your fingertips!
+Dried fruit options like mango slices, apricots, pineapples, regular apples, and papaya can make interesting additions to your array of fondue dippers, though some are harder to spear than others.
 Get the Simple Homemade Dried Fruit recipe.

 This tahini-based confection has a deep, complex flavor that is dynamite with chocolate, and the slightly crumbly, fudge-like texture against the silky-smooth fondue…well, um, is it getting hot in here?
 You can buy halvah ready-made, or try your hand at a Homemade Halvah recipe.